Okra

 Spacing:

-Okra is ready to harvest when the pods are about 2–4 inches long, typically
+Okra is ready when pods are 2–4 inches long, often around 60–70 days from planting depending on variety and heat.

 Additional Tips: